 This is a chicken-or-egg question to me.
 It can, and has been, either one.
-If I hear an anecdote or about an incident I find interesting, I’ll make a note of it and try to explore its fictional potential.
+If I hear an anecdote or of an incident that I find interesting, I’ll make a note of it and try to explore its fictional potential.
 Same thing with people.
-Storytelling is all about details—choosing the right ones and getting them right—and knowing what to leave out, like a sculptor discovering the form he seeks inside the block of marble.
+Storytelling is all about details—choosing the right ones and getting them right—and knowing what to leave out, like a sculptor discovering the form concealed inside the marble block.

 If Hotwalker and Journeyman became movies, who would you cast to star in each?

 I would almost always prefer an unknown to portray my protagonists, especially for Journeyman where the two main characters are such young men.
 Stars bring so much of their own glamor to a role that they tend to crush nuances and distinctions that matter to me.
-But if pressed, I would happily accept a young Paul Newman as Pate with Robert Redford as Stan.
-And for Jim Guthrie—the guy who comes to mind is Timothy Olyphant who played Raylan Givens “Justified,” the cop show set in Harlan, Kentucky.
+But if pressed by Hollywood to cast someone to play Jim Guthrie in Hotwalker, the actor who comes to mind is Timothy Olyphant who played Raylan Givens in “Justified.”

 How was the writing process in Hotwalker different from Journeyman?
 What was the highlight of writing each novel?
-What were the key challenges you faced when writing them?
+What were the key challenges you faced?

 Journeyman was an early attempt at writing a literary novel after several tries at mystery novel writing.
-It grew out of my studies in the MFA program at Spalding U. and continued for several years with the help of my writers group.
+It grew out of my studies in the MFA program at Spalding U. and continued for several years with the help of my writers’ group.
 Everything about it was a challenge.
-A lot of the time I did not know I was doing, but I did have a lot of autobiographical experience to guide me.
+A lot of the time I did not know what I was doing, but I did have a lot of autobiographical experience to guide me.
 Otherwise, I might never have finished it.
 On the other hand, I have no autobiographical experience with murder whatsoever.

 What are the key themes and/or messages in Hotwalker and Journeyman?
 What do you hope your readers take away from reading each?

+Pleasure.
 Let me say up front that I dislike theme or message-mongering.
 But I cannot deny that themes and messages exist in my work.
-In Journeyman, I think it is obvious that peace and love and all the things that resonate with them rank highly.
+In Journeyman, I think it is obvious that peace and love and all the things that resonate with them rank high.
 But I am mainly just trying to tell a story, one that will appeal to a lot of smart, good-hearted readers who can then draw their own conclusions about what it means.
 Hotwalker, of course, is a mystery novel and by definition an entertainment.
 Justice, naturally, is big in any mystery.
 Hotwalker is also about immigrants.
 And cheating in racing.
 And love.

 I loved doing both.
 Neither is easy.
 In fact, writing any kind of novel is the hardest work I have ever done.
 But it is also the most satisfying.
 Plotting a mystery is generally far more difficult than plotting a literary novel.
-But plot matter much less in a literary novel, where characterization and prose style are more valued.
+But plot matter much less in a literary novel, where characterization and figurative language are more valued.